Resist (Within Temptation album): Development and composition

 The opening track, "The Reckoning", takes inspiration from political themes and addresses a possible loss of freedom in the future.
 Musically, it features alternative metal influences and contains heavy riffs from an eight-string guitar.
 Regarding the symphonic elements of the songs, the band opted to use only where they found it would have an impact instead of in the whole song, in order to offer a bigger showcase of the other instruments and den Adel's vocals.
 It is explicit on the second track, "Endless War", which features choirs and more symphonic elements with underlined electronic sounds.
 The singer stated that the loss of individuality might even compromise democracy, as people are fed information that is calculed by their personal tastes and positions, difficulting them to search or understand other worldviews.
 This theme was mainly aborded on the track "Raise Your Banner".
 According to her, the song draws inspiration from protests that happened during the decade of 1980, where people went to the streets claim their rights and contrasts it with the online protests from nowadays, which she considers more passive and lacks resistance.

-"Supernova" is a song about hope, and was dedicated in memory of den Adel's father, who had passed away in April 2018.
+"Supernova" is a song about hope, and was dedicated in memory of den Adel's father, who had died in April 2018.
 The track contains outer space references and metaphors relating to a person that still wants a sign from the afterlife of someone already gone, and searches for it on the skies.
 It features mainly EDM influences while also containing orchestral passages and verses sang by a choir, and was originally conceived as an uptempo, symphonic, and dreamlike song.
 The track "Holy Ground" also takes politic matters as subject and argues that people should have their limits respected regarding their individuality, and its title acts as a metaphor for personal themes related to one person's personal space, such as gender, race, or other personal subjects.
 "In Vain" also addresses the loss of someone and the emptiness derived from it.
 The song features softer rock stylings and has a more "down-to-earth" production.
 "Firelight", which was not originally composed for the album, is a ballad song and contains a "dark and folk" atmosphere and gothic influences.
 On the other hand, the track "Mad World" is a mid-tempo song that has a bombastic atmosphere and features more industrial influences.
 "Mercy Mirror" is another personal song, and it deals with forgiviness on a relationship that has been hurting the people involved for years by not saying or discussing issues the proper way.
 It is composed as a piano and strings-driven, uplifting ballad.
 The closing track "Trophy Hunter" is also heavily guitar driven, and features male choirs.
 It combines the main symphonic and electronic elements incorporated on the record.